Destination Snowflake setup guide #

 keyfilePRIVATE_KEY_PASSPHRASE

-: the private key passphrase you specified in the first step
+: the private key passphrase you in the first step

 Note: If you specify the